dianna-SE/music-app-demo/README.md

 MUSE - music player application that lets users play 30 second previews of their favorite songs using Spotify API integration.
 Search for your favorite artists, tracks, or albums.

 ## *Important Notice*
-This is a demonstration repository as the original repository is set as private due to vulnerable access to authorization keys and for security concerns.
-If you would like to see the full repository, contact me at diannapham.se@gmail.com and I will provide an invitation link to the repository.
+This is a demonstration repository as the original repository is set to private due to vulnerable access to authorization keys and for security concerns.
+If you would like more information for this project, contact me at diannapham.se@gmail.com.

 <!-- PROJECT LOGO -->
 <br />